upasana-sahu/SQL-Murder-Mystery-IDC/README.md

       AND NOT (k.exit_time < ev.found_time OR k.entry_time > ev.found_time)
 LEFT JOIN employees emp ON emp.employee_id = k.employee_id
 WHERE ev.room LIKE '%CEO%'
 ORDER BY ev.found_time;

-6️⃣ Step 6 — Combine all suspicious behavior (MySQL)
+6️⃣ Step 6 — Combine suspicious behavior (presence + calls + bad alibi)

-sql
-Copy code
+MySQL 8.0+ supports CTEs, so this works.

 WITH in_office AS (
     SELECT DISTINCT employee_id
     FROM keycard_logs